 Part-time Education Option

-Intreo is a new service from the Department of Social Protection to help with your employment and income support services needs.
+Intreo is a new service from the Department of Employment Affairs and Social Protection to help with your employment and income support services needs.

 Intreo can provide the following services and supports to Jobseekers